ewjoachim/ewjoachim.github.io/_posts/2016-11-28-a-tale-of-pythons-and-adrenaline.md

 ```

 Of course it failed because at first I didn't think about those pesky `Access-Control-Allow-Origin` but
-once that was take care of, it worked.
+once that was taken care of, it worked.
 With a 10 second delay, but i worked nethertheless.

 And then it was my turn to go on stage.

 And it worked on stage.

 And I delivered my talk, feeling filled with so much energy I could have zapped the light bulbs with
 my confidence.
+And maybe I actually did but I'm not even sure I'd have noticed.
+I was elsewhere.

 ## Conclusion